adambullmer/vue-cli-plugin-browser-extension/README.md

 This plugin changes the `serve` command for your vue applications.
 This new command is only for running a livereload server while testing out your browser extension.

-This removes the entrypoint of `main.js`, and as such will not scaffold a general vue app.
+This removes the entrypoint of `src/main.js`, and as such will not scaffold a general vue app.
-That behavior might change when support for a standalone tab application exists, but for now it is gone.

 Packaging and deploying will still be done with `yarn build` and zipping in up for Chrome, Firefox, or whichever other browser you wish to develop for.